Fruit7uice/Ecohub-market/README.md

 Division of the Project: We have organized our development process into manageable stages to ensure a systematic approach to feature implementation.
 ### Timeline:
 We have outlined a development schedule detailing when specific features will be implemented to maintain project progress.
+### Technologies Used:
-Technologies Used: Our application will be built using SQL, JavaScript, CSS, and HTML to ensure a robust and user-friendly experience.
+Our application will be built using SQL, JavaScript, CSS, and HTML to ensure a robust and user-friendly experience.
 Thank you for your interest in our project.
 We are committed to contributing to the achievement of UN Sustainable Development Goals and promoting sustainable food systems.
-If you have any questions or would like to contribute to our project, please feel free to reach out.

 Note: This README file serves as a high-level overview.
 For detailed documentation and code implementation, please refer to the project's respective folders and documentation files.